Azure/azure-synapse-analytics-end2end/CONTRIBUTING.md

     - (Optional but preferred) Deployment details: Specify the version of the Azure PowerShell/Azure CLI/Bicep CLI you're using.

 ### Contributing to code, Branching, and Pull Requests
 We follow the [GitHub Flow approach](https://guides.github.com/introduction/flow/) as part of our development with this solution.
-Please do not work directly on the "main" or "master" branch at this stage.
+Please do not work directly on the "main" branch at this stage.